Our November issue is out now!

-Jacob Heilbrunn is the editor of the National Interest and the author of They Knew They Were Right: The Rise of the Neocons.
-He is a contributing editor of The Spectator.
+Jacob Heilbrunn is the editor of the National Interest and a Spectator contributing editor.
+He is also the author of They Knew They Were Right: The Rise of the Neocons.

 The media hyped it as the next potential Capitol riot but Washington has rarely been more peaceful

 The group has not changed its stripes.
 Quite the contrary

 The Belarusian opposition leader is Washington’s ‘It Girl’

 It would be splendid to have Trump back in Washington even if only for the month of August

 No matter his personal woes, Evans almost always vouchsafed his listeners something not merely to dig but to cherish

 Poor Chet Baker.
 He really was born to be blue